 For example, support tickets labeled as Cancellations _or _Discounts will be assigned to the sales department, while tickets tagged as UX/UI or Feature Requests will be directed to the product team.

 This approach requires previously defined tags based on the most frequent queries received by your customer service team.
 Take a look at this example below, in which team collaboration software Slack received a feature request from a customer.
 By classifying information like this – in this case the ticket would be categorized as Feature Request – businesses are able to send issues to the appropriate teams and reply immediately.

 Agents often receive tickets that they’re not equipped to deal with, which results in re-routing these tickets to correct team members.
-Not only does this affect productivity, but it also has a negative impact on first-response times.
+Not only does this reduce productivity, but it also slows down first-response times.

 Skills-based routing enables businesses to route tickets to the most qualified pool of agents (or maybe a single specialized agent) based on their skill set.